Yellowish bulbul

 The yellowish bulbul (Hypsipetes everetti) is a species of songbird in the bulbul family, Pycnonotidae.
 It is endemic to the Philippines found only on East Visayas, Mindanao and the Sulu Archipelago.
 The birds of the Sulu archipelago are sometimes considered a separate species called the Sulu bulbul.
 This species is declining due to habitat loss.

 Description and taxonomy

-EBird describes it as "A medium-sized bird of lowland and foothill forest and edge.
-Fairly large for a bulbul.
-Two different-looking races occur.
-The widespread one is olive-brown above with a yellow belly and an orange-brown chest, throat, and cheek.
-Sulu birds have warm brown upperparts.
-Yellowish Bulbul is similar to Philippine Bulbul, but has a yellow rather than white belly.
-Song consists of a descending series of medium-pitched notes, jumping back to a higher note at the end.
-Also gives harsh grating calls and nasal screeches."

 The Camiguin bulbul (H. catarmanensis) of Camiguin Sur was formerly considered a subspecies, but more recent studies have found it to be a distinct species The yellowish bulbul is differentiated by its olive green cap, lighter plummage, smaller size and through its call.